9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-05/lesson.md

   <iconp type='question'>Which way is the PixelBot facing?</iconp>
   <iconp type='question'>Are there any new buttons you notice?</iconp>

-<note type='tip'>The first question in the engage activity is meant to give students the opportunity to call out anything they notice about the challenge.
-The subsequent questions are follow-ups that are meant to guide students to make relevant observations.
-Ideally, this process is being increasingly internalized by the students each time it is done.
+<note type='tip'>Asking students what they notice about the challenge allows teachers to tap into a student’s previous knowledge and to help guide students in making relevant observations.
+This question is purposefully repeated in numerous getCoding lessons as students become more familiar with observing, reflecting, and sharing their ideas.

-  By the end of this activity students should be aware of the:
+By the end of this activity, students should be away of:
-  - the loop block in the code
+  - the types of blocks found in the code
-  - the number in the argument attached to the loop block
-  - the argument found in the loop block
+  - the amount of code in the editor
-  - location and orientation of the PixelBot on the grid
+  - the location and orientation of the PixelBot</note>
-  - presence of the read controls in below the grid</note>

 ## 2. Explore: Try It Out (7 min)
 - [ ] **Explain** that the loop block repeats the code nested inside.